tilaven/tibia-sprites-exporter/README.md

 - Automated verification in CI pipelines will come.

 # Getting started
-- Prebuilt binaries: When a tag starting with v is pushed, GitHub Actions builds artifacts for Windows, Linux and macOS (see Releases/Actions artifacts in this repository).
+- Prebuilt binaries: When a tag starting with v is pushed, GitHub Actions builds artifacts for Windows, Linux, and macOS (see Releases/Actions artifacts in this repository).
 - Build from source:
   1) Prerequisites: Go (see go.mod for the required version) and a C toolchain is NOT required (CGO is disabled).
   2) Clone the repo and build: